Slow Cooker Baked Potato Soup

 Thickening the soup without mashing

-Sometimes, I like leaving all my potatoes in the pot without mashing them.
-Or maybe mash a few of them.
 For this, I rely on a thicker roux or a cornstarch slurry.
 I may even use both.
 In my recipe, I have the instructions for making a roux.
-To make cornstarch slurry, use one part cornstarch to two parts cold water.
+To make a cornstarch slurry, use one tablespoon of cornstarch to two tablespoons of cold water.
 Stir until the cornstarch is dissolved.

 Another way to thicken the soup is to add flour, arrowroot, or tapioca powder.
-These can be made into a slurry like cornstarch or just added to the soup and stirred while simmering on low until it thickens.
-Only add about a teaspoon at a time, giving it about 30 minutes to thicken between additions.
+These can be made into a slurry-like cornstarch.
+Stir well and give it about 10 minutes to thicken between additions.
 Remember that it will thicken as it cools as well.

-Adding rice, pasta, or beans can also give this potato soup some thickness.
-First, cook them until they are just tender.
+Adding rice, pasta, or beans can also thicken this potato soup.
+First, cook the potatoes until tender.
 Then, add them to the slow cooker and stir.
 Tossing in some more starchy vegetables will also make this soup thicker.
 Some of the ones I like are corn, peas, squash, beetroot, parsnips, and pumpkin.

 Recipe variations and add-ins: